alx1tdo/alex1tdo/README.md

-# Hi, I'm Alex
+Hi 👋
-Enthusiastic and motivated with a degree in Applied Electronics and a strong passion for IT, QA, Gaming and technology.
+- IT, QA, Gaming and technology